Master in Advanced European & International Studies (MAEIS) - Mediterranean Studies

 October to December: Nice

-Courses, workshops, simulation and mid-term exams
+Courses, workshops, simulation and mid-term exams.

-Courses, workshops and written exams.
+Courses, workshops and written exams in Tunis.

-Study trip (3 weeks) to Dakar, Senegal.
+Study trip to Dakar, Senegal and Banjul, Gambia.

 In Tunis, students study on the campus of our partner, the Mahmoud El Materi University.
 Researchers from the region will analyse transformation processes in the Southern and Eastern Mediterranean in times of globalisation.
 A special emphasis will be put on the Maghreb.
 Studying in Tunisia will provide the students with a unique experience of a historic democratisation process that turns the Nobel Peace Prize-winning country into a role model throughout the MENA region.